Phil Edwards: the first surfer of Pipeline

 Philip Edwards was the first surfer to ride Banzai Pipeline, in Hawaii, back in 1961.
 Phil, also known as "The Guayule Kid", was born on the 10th June 1938, in Long Beach, California.

 In Dana Point, California, surfers tried to impress spectators with serious wave riding stunts at the famous surf break of Killer Dana, a spot for experienced watermen.
-Killer Dana was "the" surf spot where you might became the most influential surfer of all time, in a matter of day.
+Killer Dana was "the" surf spot where you could become the most influential surfer of all time, in a matter of days.

 In 1953, Phil Edwards was ready to challenge Killer Dana.
-As soon as he catches and completes the first wave, something had changed forever in the sport of surfing.
-Phil was 15 years old and he had just cut back a wave.
+The moment he caught and completed the first wave, something had changed forever in the sport of surfing.
+Phil was 15 years-old and he had just cut back a wave.

 "This was Phil Edwards' first attack on Killer Dana.
 Jim 'Burrhead' Drever took Edwards out with him and kept an eye on him.
 As the story goes, they took off on a wave together.
 Burrhead yelled, 'Head for the green!' when Edwards cut back toward the curl", explains Nat Young.

 "He just cut back, flipped another turn, ran to the nose, and caught up with the astonished Burrhead.
 The word soon spread and Phil Edwards was the new standard to judge by."

 Phil Edwards describes the entire feeling, in a very emotional way.
 "On the day of Killer Dana, swimming up the cresting waves and looking into the comb of water hissing along the top, I was aware of all these things.
 Still, a special kind of mood sets in - a feeling which forms like a knot on the inside of your stomach."